 Can I still renew my books?

-We have modified active checkout due dates to a new due date of at least August 25, 2020 for all users.
-(Full-time faculty accounts have a new due date of September 16, 2020, for the time being).
-Renewal options will be opened to registered students and active adjunct faculty on August 17, as Library staff are expected to be back on site at that time.
-This is the final automatic due date extension the Library plans to conduct.
-If you have questions about due dates or your library account, please email us at firstname.lastname@example.org.
+As of November 16, 2020, we have modified active checkout due dates to a new due date of February 12, 2021, for all undergraduate, graduate, doctoral, and adjunct users.
+(Full-time faculty, administrators and faculty emeriti accounts maintain the standard due date of May 21, 2021).
+Renewal options expect to be opened to students registered for the Spring 2021 semester, and adjunct faculty teaching in the Spring 2021 semester, by February 1, 2021.
+If you have questions about due dates or your library account, please email us at email@example.com.

 How can I return a book if the campuses are closed?